Greg Yaitanes: Career

 Greg Yaitanes is an Emmy and Golden Globe-winning director and producer, known for his visionary approach to storytelling and technical expertise.
 He recently executive produced and directed Presumed Innocent for Apple TV+, which became the platform's most-viewed drama.
 Yaitanes also directed the critically acclaimed season finale of House of the Dragon, which broke viewership records for HBO and won Best Drama Series at the 2023 Golden Globes.
-Yaitanes’ upcoming projects include Your Friends and Neighbors and the live-action adaptation of Spider-Man Noir.
+Yaitanes’ other projects include Your Friends and Neighbors and the series Spider-Noir.

 Throughout his career, Yaitanes has served as executive producer, director, and showrunner for high-profile series such as Castle Rock, Manhunt: Unabomber, Banshee, and Quarry.
 His directorial work on House earned him a Primetime Emmy Award in 2008.
 With over 30 years in the industry, Greg has garnered 29 Emmy nominations and six wins.

 In addition to his success in television, Yaitanes is a respected investor in Silicon Valley, having backed companies such as Twitter, Square, and Pinterest.
 He frequently speaks about the intersection of technology and storytelling, offering insight into his creative process and passion for efficiency.